 The more insidious form of this anti-pattern is the conformist, such as Fred in the example above who expects everyone to conform to his schedule and is offended whenever someone does not.
 Such a person tries to force others into a preferred pattern of behavior, usually leading to resentment and passive or active rebellion.

-A variant that can occur is the “Always On Call.”
+A variant on this telecommuting issue that can occur is the “Always On Call.”
 Customer issues reported during off-hours result in workers being called in to work during non-working hours.
 This can happen to both local and remote workers, of course, but remote workers can usually get their hands on the issue quicker since they are mere seconds away from their work environment.
 In the worst case, workers are not paid or given any other compensation such as comp time leading to resentment and reduction in productivity from overworking.

 Another variant is “All Hands On Deck” where an emergency situation is encountered and the kneejerk response is to contact every team member to investigate the issue at the same time.
 This becomes even more complicated if the team members are not communicating resulting in duplicate efforts and wasted time on dead-end investigation paths.
 The pathological case occurs when every urgent issue is treated as an emergency.